nivandres/usetranslation/README.md

 }
 ```

-Your translations can have placeholders, that can be replaced with variables.
+Your translations can have multiple placeholders, that can be replaced with variables.
 For example, `Hello {user}!` has a user variable, that can be replaced.
 We can define these variables in these way:

 ```JSON